The Forum, Bath: History

-The Forum initially sat 2000 and was opened on 19 May 1934 by the Marquis of Bath and was used as a cinema until 1969 when it was home to a dancing school and bingo hall.
-The building is owned by Bath and North East Somerset Council, and from 1988 is let on a 700-year term lease to the Bath Christian Trust as the home of Life Church Bath - formerly known as Bath City Church.
+The Forum initially sat 2,000 people and was opened on 19 May 1934 by the Marquis of Bath.
+It was used as a cinema until 1969, when it became a dancing school and bingo hall.
+The building is owned by Bath and North East Somerset Council, and from 1988 has been let on a 700-year term lease to Bath Christian Trust as the home of Life Church Bath, formerly known as Bath City Church.
 It currently has 1600 seats, making it Bath's largest venue for events and so is also used for concerts, performances and presentations.

 The Forum has undergone a programme of extensive renovations under the supervision of Stubbs Rich Architects.
 In 2014, the Bath Christian Trust put together plans to convert part of The Forum's ground floor into a café which is now open.